Home AI/ML Graph Attention Networks (GAT) Explained: A Complete Guide

 return F.log_softmax(x, dim=1)

-Tip: The nn.ModuleList ensures PyTorch properly registers all attention head parameters for gradient computation.
-If you used a plain Python list instead, the optimizer would not update those parameters during training.
+Tip: The nn.ModuleList ensures that PyTorch properly registers all attention-head parameters for gradient computation.
+With a plain Python list, the optimizer would not update those parameters during training.

 Training Loop on the Cora Dataset

-The Cora dataset is the standard benchmark for node classification in citation networks.
-It contains 2,708 papers (nodes) across 7 classes, with 5,429 citation links (edges).
-Each paper is represented by a 1,433-dimensional binary feature vector indicating the presence or absence of words from a fixed dictionary.
+The Cora dataset is the standard benchmark for node classification on citation networks.
+It contains 2,708 papers (nodes) across seven classes and 5,429 citation links (edges).
+Each paper is represented by a 1,433-dimensional binary feature vector that indicates the presence or absence of words from a fixed dictionary.

 import numpy as np